+Companies are responsible for ensuring they have appropriate governance structures to serve the interests of shareholders and other key stakeholders.
 We believe that there are certain fundamental rights attached to shareholding.
-Companies and their boards should be accountable to shareholders and structured with appropriate checks and balances to ensure that they operate in shareholders' best interests.
-Effective voting rights are central to the rights of ownership and there should be one vote for one share.
-Shareholders should have the right to elect, remove and nominate directors, approve the appointment of the auditor and to amend the corporate charter or by-laws.
+Companies and their boards should be accountable to shareholders and structured with appropriate checks and balances to ensure that they operate in shareholders' best interests to create sustainable value.
+Shareholders should have the right to vote to elect, remove, and nominate directors, approve the appointment of the auditor, and amend the corporate charter or by-laws.
 Shareholders should be able to vote on matters that are material to the protection of their investment, including but not limited to, changes to the purpose of the business, dilution levels and pre-emptive rights, and the distribution of income and capital structure.
 In order to make informed decisions, we believe that shareholders have the right to sufficient and timely information.
+In addition, shareholder voting rights should be proportionate to their economic ownership - the principle of "one share, one vote" helps achieve this balance.